-MULTI GENERATIONAL CRUISING GREAT FOR FAMILIES
+MULTI GENERATIONAL CRUISING IS GREAT FOR AUSSIE FAMILIES

 As a travel writer and photographer I love cruising, but recently I had the chance to undertake a cruise that was completely different, a cruise our family had talked about for years.

 It was the adventure of a lifetime for us.
 We had discussed it over and over around the family dining table for years: “We should go on a family cruise together.”

 Finally it happened.
 We booked a 10 day cruise on Carnival Spirit and I set off with my granddaughter Laylah, 7, and my parents John and Marie Kelly of Shoal Bay, NSW.

 The first thing I noticed at breakfast on the first day at sea was a lot of other families had decided to do exactly what we were doing.

 There were grandparents and grandkids everywhere: more than I had seen on any other cruise.

 Multigenerational cruising, where three or four generations sign up for a voyage together is the new buzz word of the cruising world.

 In fact, it has been voted by experts as the number one trend in world travel in 2018 – 2019..

 We booked a balcony cabin which it a bit more roomy for the four of us, but I would recommend you book separate cabins if you have the funds.